• Home

 A bowl of gluten free Strawberry Buttercream stirred by a spatula.

-Reasons to love this frosting
+Reasons to love this Strawberry Buttercream Frosting

 • Fresh or Frozen Strawberries- Quarter them after washing.